Arshad-Ali-1a/DPBH/Mobile Documentation/readme.md

 ```

 The files of interest are as follows:
 - `main.dart` is the main Flutter Application and the entry point of the app.
-All the required code is found in this file.
-- `pubsec.yaml` is the file that handles dependencies.
-Any new dependencies required for the application are to be added to the dependencies portion of the file.
-Upon extraction these dependencies should be visible in the `pubsec.yaml` file:
+- `pubsec.yaml` handles dependencies.
+Any new dependencies are to be added to the dependencies portion of the file.
+Upon extraction, the required dependencies will be as follows:

 ```
 dependencies: